OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 The first two cases (quantity and rate) are labeled the same way (case three was discussed above):

 - For a line graphic, the y-axis label will be "&lt;graphic unit identifier&gt;/&lt;graphic rate value&gt;".
 For example, the quantity of liter asked to graph at a rate of minute would have a y-axis label of liter/minute.
 A meter rate using liter/day but requested at a time period of min would still be labeled the same because its identifier should be the same way and the software will convert the rate to liter/minute.
 Note that kWh will be labeled kWh/hour rather than kW.
-This is not usual and we could make a special case for this if we want.
+This is not usual and we did make a special case for this.
 Not sure if other dashboard have this same idea but none known at this time.
 - For a bar or compare graphic, the y-axis label will be  "&lt;graphic unit identifier&gt;" as these are quantities.
 - For the map graphic, it will replace the kWh with the "&lt;graphic unit identifier&gt;".
 Thus, a liter unit might have "liter/day", "liter/week", etc. based on the user choice for length of time for each circle on the map graphic page.
 As such it looks similar to the line case.

 ## other-database-considerations

 ### how-oed-should-calculate-readings-displayed-in-line-graphics